The adoption of ePlan will simplify access to land information for surveyors, government entities (including referral authorities) and the community.

 Phase 1

-Eligible plans of consolidation submitted to council for certification after this date must be lodged as an ePlan.
+All eligible Plans of Consolidation first submitted to Council for certification on or after 29 July 2024, must be lodged as an ePlan.

 Common questions and answers